Cocaine Detox in Orange County

-Cocaine is a highly popular stimulant drug that gives its users a high amount of energy and pleasure.
-It is also highly addictive, and its users can develop a physical dependency.
-Cocaine originates from the coca leaves of South America, where indigenous people would chew the leaves for energy.
-In modern times, cocaine is distilled to its pure form and powdered, which is how it is consumed by users and is a powerful stimulant drug.
+Cocaine is a popular stimulant drug that gives its users a high amount of energy and pleasure.
+It is also highly addictive.
+Cocaine users can easily develop a physical dependence on the drug.
+Cocaine originates from the coca leaves of South America, where indigenous people chew on the leaves for energy.
+The drug is distilled to its pure form and powdered, which is then snorted, smoked, or injected by users.

 Signs of Cocaine Abuse

-The physical warning signs of cocaine abuse can vary depending on the person.
-Quite often the eyes are a good indicator of cocaine use; a user’s eyes may appear wide, bloodshot, or have dilated pupils.
-Stimulants like cocaine increase heart rate and blood pressure so heart irregularities can be a warning sign.
+The physical warning signs of Cocaine abuse can vary depending on the person.
+Quite often, the eyes are a good indicator of Cocaine use.
+A Cocaine user’s eyes may appear wide, bloodshot, or have dilated pupils.
+Stimulants like Cocaine increase heart rate and blood pressure, so heart irregularities could be a warning sign of Cocaine use.
 Cocaine users often have an elevated speech pattern and speech irregularities.
-Because cocaine is an appetite suppressant, people who use cocaine regularly often lose weight or have a decreased appetite.
-And because cocaine is powerful stimulant, people who use cocaine often have a difficult time falling asleep or suffer from disruptive, inconsistent sleep patterns.
+Because Cocaine is an appetite suppressant, people who use Cocaine regularly often lose weight or have a decreased appetite.
+Also, because Cocaine is a powerful stimulant, people who use Cocaine often have a difficult time falling asleep or suffer from disruptive, inconsistent sleep patterns.

-Other warning signs that someone might be using and/or abusing cocaine or crack cocaine include:
+Other warning signs that someone might be using or abusing Cocaine include:

 - Job loss